staticdeploy/convexpress/README.md

 # convexpress

-Employ conventions to register express routes.
+An opinionated way to build express.js APIs.

 ## Install